3xyy/ahsCredCrack/README.md

-# Automates Credential Stuffing by Reverse Brute Force
+# PROOF OF CONCEPT - Automates Credential Stuffing by Reverse Brute Force

 **⚠️ IMPORTANT DISCLAIMER**
-This script is provided for **educational purposes only** to demonstrate web automation concepts.
+This script is provided for **educational purposes only** to act as a proof of concept and demonstrate web automation abilities.
 Unauthorized use against real systems is illegal and violates ethical guidelines.

 ## Description